aseichter2007/ClipboardConqueror/readme.md

 Multi agent chaining and complex agent workflows.
 ---
-Clipboard Conqueror is a no code multi-agent framework ready to operate on or in any context.
+Clipboard Conqueror is a no code and non code testing, basic multi-agent chat framework ready to operate on or in any context.

 CC supports chaining agents sequentially like: